-Storage Area Network (SAN)
+Storage Area Network (SAN) A

-A networking paradigm that provides easily reconfigurable connectivity between any subset of computers, disk storage and interconnecting hardware such as switches, hubs and bridges.
+networking paradigm that provides easily reconfigurable connectivity between any subset of computers, disk storage and interconnecting hardware such as switches, hubs and bridges.

-stripe

-A set of stripe units that occupy the same positions across a series of columns.
+stripe A set of stripe units that occupy the same positions across a series of columns.

-stripe size

-The sum of the stripe unit sizes comprising a single stripe across all columns being striped.
+stripe size The sum of the stripe unit sizes comprising a single stripe across all columns being striped.

-stripe unit

-Equally-sized areas that are allocated alternately on the subdisks (within columns) of each striped plex.
+stripe unit Equally-sized areas that are allocated alternately on the subdisks (within columns) of each striped plex.
 In an array, this is a set of logically contiguous blocks that exist on each disk before allocations are made from the next disk in the array.
 A stripe unit may also be referred to as a stripe element.

-stripe unit size

-The size of each stripe unit.
-The default stripe unit size is 64KB.
-The stripe unit size is sometimes also referred to as the stripe width.
+stripe unit size The size of each stripe unit.
+The default stripe unit size is 64KB.A stripe unit size has also historically been referred to as a stripe width.

-striping

-A layout technique that spreads data across several physical disks using stripes.
+striping A layout technique that spreads data across several physical disks using stripes.
 The data is allocated alternately to the stripes within the subdisks of each plex.

-subdisk

-A consecutive set of contiguous disk blocks that form a logical disk segment.
+subdisk A consecutive set of contiguous disk blocks that form a logical disk segment.
 Subdisks can be associated with plexes to form volumes.

-swap area

-A disk region used to hold copies of memory pages swapped out by the system pager process.
+swap area A disk region used to hold copies of memory pages swapped out by the system pager process.

-swap volume

-A VxVM volume that is configured for use as a swap area.
+swap volume A VxVM volume that is configured for use as a swap area.

-transaction

-A set of configuration changes that succeed or fail as a group, rather than individually.
+transaction A set of configuration changes that succeed or fail as a group, rather than individually.
 Transactions are used internally to maintain consistent configurations.

-volboot file

-A small file that is used to locate copies of the boot disk group configuration.
+volboot file A small file that is used to locate copies of the rootdg (root disk) configuration.
 The file may list disks that contain configuration copies in standard locations, and can also contain direct pointers to configuration copy locations.
+A rootdg that contains only simple disks requires entries for at least some of those disks in the volboot file so that vxconfigd can configure the disk group.
 The volboot file is stored in a system-dependent location.

-VM disk

-A disk that is both under VxVM control and assigned to a disk group.
+VM disk A disk that is both under VxVM control and assigned to a disk group.
 VM disks are sometimes referred to as VxVM disks or simply disks.

-volume

-A virtual disk, representing an addressable range of disk blocks used by applications such as file systems or databases.
+volume A virtual disk, representing an addressable range of disk blocks used by applications such as file systems or databases.
 A volume is a collection of from one to 32 plexes.

-volume configuration device

-The volume configuration device (/dev/vx/config) is the interface through which all configuration changes to the volume device driver are performed.
+volume configuration device The volume configuration device (/dev/vx/config) is the interface through which all configuration changes to the volume device driver are performed.

-volume device driver

-The driver that forms the virtual disk drive between the application and the physical device driver level.
+volume device driver The driver that forms the virtual disk drive between the application and the physical device driver level.
 The volume device driver is accessed through a virtual disk device node whose character device nodes appear in /dev/vx/rdsk, and whose block device nodes appear in /dev/vx/dsk.

-volume event log

-The device interface (/dev/vx/event) through which volume driver events are reported to utilities.
+volume event log The device interface (/dev/vx/event) through which volume driver events are reported to utilities.